hmblair/rn-coverage/README.md

 ```
 rn-converage predict config.yaml
 ```
 A minimal configuration file is as below.
+The outputs will be put under `predictions` in this example.
 ```
 model:
   name: rn-coverage
-  ckpt_dir: checkpoints/rn-coverage.pt

 trainer:
   devices: 1